the-dise/Mir-Pay-Wallet/README.md

 ## Installation

 - **Download**:
-  - Download the latest release of Mir Pay Companion APK from the [Releases](https://github.com/the-dise/Mir-Pay-Wallet/releases) section.
+  - Download the latest release of Mir Pay Wallet APK from the [Releases](https://github.com/the-dise/Mir-Pay-Wallet/releases) section.
 - **Enable Developer Options**:
    - On your Android device, go to Settings.
    - Scroll down and find "About phone" or "About device".